5stack/5stack.github.io/index.md

 <img src="doc/landing1.webp">

-Once logged in, you are able to check in or take out containers mattering if they are being borrowed or returned, etc.
+Once logged in, you are able to check in or take out containers mattering if they are being borrowed or returned, etc. A QR code is shown for customers to be able to log their information to be attached to a container.
+This will keep track of who is taking out the container for when they return it.

 ### Add / Checkout